-Pursuant to the Amended Rules, Rule 3-05 Financial Statements may be prepared in accordance with IFRS-IASB without reconciliation to US GAAP if the acquired business would qualify to use IFRS-IASB if it were a registrant.
-In addition, foreign private issuers that prepare their financial statements using IFRS-IASB to provide Rule 3-05 Financial Statements prepared using home country GAAP are permitted to reconcile to IFRS-IASB rather than US GAAP.
-The Amended Rules also permit an acquired business that would qualify as a foreign private issuer if it were a registrant to to IFRS-IASB rather than US GAAP when the registrant is a foreign private issuer that uses IFRS-IASB.
+Pursuant to the Amended Rules, Rule 3-05 Financial Statements may be prepared in accordance with IFRS-IASB without reconciliation to U.S. GAAP if the acquired business would qualify to use IFRS-IASB if it were a registrant.
+In addition, foreign private issuers that prepare their financial statements using IFRS-IASB to provide Rule 3-05 Financial Statements prepared using home country GAAP are permitted to reconcile to IFRS-IASB rather than U.S. GAAP.
+The Amended Rules also permit an acquired business that would qualify as a foreign private issuer if it were a registrant to use IFRS-IASB rather than U.S. GAAP when the registrant is a foreign private issuer that uses IFRS-IASB.

-Smaller Reporting Companies and Regulation A
+Smaller Reporting Companies and Regulation A Issuers